Kyrgyz-Ata National Park & Dangi Canyon

 There are also several mineral water springs in the region.
 Among them is the thermal spring called “Tuya-Muyun” located in the mountain range of the same name and another spring called “Iski-Naukat” in the interfluve of Aravan-Say and Ak-Buura valleys.
 Moreover, many historical and cultural monuments are scattered across the territory of Kyrgyz-Ata being mainly ancient settlements and burial grounds, where ceramics, weapons, tools, jewelry and household items have been found.

-There are several large caves or cave systems that are easily accessible for visiting.
+Furthermore, some large caves or cave systems that are easily accessible for visiting.
 Their underground halls and passages are decorated with crystal formations of various colors.
 The most famous cave systems in the massif are Fersman caves, Surprise cave, Bolshaya Baritovaya cave, Azhydaar-Unkur (Dragon’s cave), Chon-Chunkur and Surprise cave.
 Natural formations are complex systems of passages, halls and labyrinths with a total length of tens of kilometers.

 Dangi Canyon Caves